 Here is a personal word about the Institute for Worship Studies from a current student, faculty member and alum.

-DWS 701: The Biblical Foundations and Historical Development of Christian Worship
+DWS 704: The Sacred Actions and Ministries of Christian Worship

 Alumnus James Dodge